Introducing Supportive - Profiles in your Gmail Learn more

 Proxycurl endpoints we will use

-• Employee Count Endpoint - Another one of the company endpoints, this does exactly what it says: It gives us a count of the employees employed by the company.
+• Employee Count Endpoint, another company endpoint, this does exactly what it says: it gives us a count of the employees employed by the company.
 You can get both cached information from Proxycurl in the form of a linkdb_employee_count, which can be either past, current, or all employees.
-For this tool, we're more interested in the linkedin_employee_count, which is scraped directly from LinkedIn and includes private profiles.
+For this tool, we're more interested in the linkedin_employee_count, which was scraped directly from LinkedIn and includes private profiles.

-• Person Profile Endpoint - This endpoint is optional and is a performance enhancement and cache invalidator.
+• Person Profile Endpoint, this endpoint is optional and is a performance enhancement and cache invalidator.
 We could, if we wanted, use the first endpoint with the enrich_profiles=enrich option instead.
 That endpoint would then enrich our first query with the person endpoint profile results.
-But for performance, we can batch our queries here & use the async Proxycurl Python client library to run the script a bit faster - and with the use_cache=if-recent flag, which lets us ensure our data is never more than 29 days out of date.
+But for performance, we can batch our queries here and use the async Proxycurl Python client library to run the script a bit faster, with the use_cache=if-recent flag, which lets us ensure our data is never more than 29 days out of date.

 How to implement the high-level overview